List Interface

 If you want to create your own list implementation, this is extremely easy.

-You just need to define a function for creating your list and assign a cx_list_class structure with the pointers to your implementation.
-Then you call the cx_list_init() helper function to initialize the collection sture.
+You need to define a function for creating your list and assign a cx_list_class structure with the pointers to your implementation.
+Then you call the cx_list_init() helper function to initialize the collection structure.
 This also automatically adds support for CX_STORE_POINTERS to your list.

 The required behavior for the implementations is described in the following table.
 You can always look at the source code of the UCX implementations to get inspiration.